koralreeef/anypercent-cuecollection/ch7.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/780303951638560828/unknown.png)
    \
-   After badeline throws you, hold right until madeline is lined up with this background object.
+   After badeline throws you, hold left until madeline is lined up with this background object.
 Once lined up, do unbuffered left > upleft dashes and buffer the cornerkick.
 After badeline throws you again, buffer the up > upright dashes and climbjump on each of the platform and traffic block to reach the wall in time.
  </details>

 ----